kubedl-io/kubedl/docs/tutorial/marsjob.md

 ```

 The `spec` field describes the requirement of each replica, including `replicas`, `restartPolicy`, `template`...and
- the job current status will be recorded in `status` filed.
+the `status` field describes the job current status.
 Run following command to start an example mars job:

 ```bash
 kubectl create -f example/mars/mars-test-demo.yaml